Bitterroot Parkway

 Ski & See

 In winter, make this a ski day.
 There's downhill at Lost Trail Powder Mountain (just before lost Trail Pass) and cross-country loop trials accessible from 7,251-foot Chief Joseph Pass, where you cross the Continental Divide.
-Or, drive on to hight the trails and tour the exhibits at Big Hole National Battlefield, sacred ground to the Nez Perce people and part of the four-state Nez Perce National Historical Park.
-Spend the night in nearby Sula
+Or, drive on to hike the trails and tour the exhibits at Big Hole National Battlefield, sacred ground to the Nez Perce people and part of the four-state Nez Perce National Historical Park.
+Spend the night in nearby Sula.

 Day 4